Scrince/Arculus_Recovery/CONTRIBUTING.md

 ## Source of Truth

-The canonical user-facing implementation is the root `Arculus_Recovery.html` file.
-The docs in `docs/` specify v1.6.0 byte-level behavior.
-The Python CLI is a compatibility surface for the same v1.6.0 coin set.
+The canonical v1.6.4 release-candidate implementation is `Arculus_Beta.html` file.
+The docs in `docs/` specify v1.6.4 byte-level behavior.
+The Python CLI is a compatibility superset and may retain explicitly documented currencies that the browser selector does not expose.

 If HTML, Python, Tauri, and documentation disagree, either fix the disagreement or document the compatibility boundary explicitly.

 ## Development Rules

-- Keep `Arculus_Recovery.html` usable as a direct local file.
+- Keep `Arculus_Beta.html` usable as a direct local file and preserve that property when promoting it.
 - Keep runtime recovery independent of internet access.
 - Treat `.arc`, keyfile, BIP39, BIP32, Ed25519, address encoding, QR payload,
   and export schema changes as security-sensitive.